Citizen-Science-NL/Wordpress_Import/README.md

 12. Save everything

 ### Setting up the PHP parsing of the fetched data
+This code allows to receive and read the data.
+And do something for every received item.
 13. Move to the XYZ PHP Code plugin
 14. Create a new PHP Code Snippet called organisations
 15. In that snippet paste the PHP code of organisations.php and save